ros2hp/grmgr/README.md

 		}
 		limiterDP.Wait()
 ```
+Rather than instantiate thousands of concurrent goroutintes the developer creates a **_grmgr_** Limiter, specifying a ceiling value, and use the Control() method in the for-loop to constrain the number of concurrent goroutines instantiated.

 The Control() method will block when the number of concurrent groutines exceeds the ceiling value of the Limiter.
 When one of the goroutines finish Control() will be immedidately unblocked.
 In this way **_grmgr_** can maintain a fixed number of concurrent goroutines, equal to the ceiling value.
 The Limiter also comes with a Wait(), which emulates sync.Wait(), and in this case will wait until the last of the goroutines finish.